AFM-analysis/nanite/docs/sec_getting_started.rst

 Use cases
 =========
-If you are a frequent AFM user, you might have run into several problems involving data analysis, ranging from simple data fitting to elaborate quantitative force-indentation maps.
-Here are a few examples where nanite could be used in AFM force-indentation data analysis:
+If you are a frequent AFM user, you might have run into several problems involving data analysis, ranging from simple data fitting to the visualization of quantitative force-indentation maps.
+Here are a few usage examples of nanite:

 - You would like to automate your data analysis pipeline from loading force-indentation data to displaying a fit to the approach part with